Edge City by Terry and Patty LaBan for October 09, 2024

 6. Missing large

-Comics-Reader Premium Member 17 days ago
+Comics-Reader Premium Member about 1 month ago

 I have the good fortune to live on a semi-rural road with beautiful views of the nearby mountains.